Samuelson Law, Technology & Public Policy Clinic

 In this work, the Clinic pursues a dual mission: to support the public’s interest in technology law and policy, and to teach law students through real-world work, with live clients, on cutting-edge policy issues.

 The Clinic's affiliated faculty and staff support Clinic students and clients with world-class expertise ranging from patent and copyright law to electronic privacy and online speech.

-The Samuelson Clinic is hiring a new Associate Director and Assistant Clinical Professor of Law.
+The Samuelson Clinic welcomes Catherine Crump as Associate Director and Assistant Clinical Professor of Law.
 For more information, click here.
 The Clinic will also be hiring a Teaching Fellow later this year- stay tuned for more information.